 Review the accounts receivables regularly

 Keep records of your receivables and follow-up on any account that has exceeded the predetermined payment period.
-For client who use our accounting services, you will get an receivable aging report that shows the summary “age” of the outstanding debt using the information we obtained throughout our bookkeeping processes.
+For client who use our accounting service in Singapore, you will get an receivable aging report that shows the summary “age” of the outstanding debt using the information we obtained throughout our bookkeeping processes.
 Ensure that you review these reports regularly to see what you have received and what’s outstanding.
 Such details will enable you to know the best follow-up strategy and prevent chances of not getting paid.

 Email services are fast and reliable.
 Sending email invoices to your debtors ensures that they receive the invoices in time.
 With that, chances are you will receive your payments early.